Buy our dog digital book bundle and prevent common accidents.

 3. Some dogs need help to focus when they're already barking, especially if there's a big distraction outside.
 Place a treat in your closed fist and place that hand in front of their nose.
 They'll be able to smell it and will likely stop barking.
 Once they've stopped barking, say "Quiet," open your hand and give them the treat.
 Make sure to give them lots of praise!

 4. If your dog continues to stay quiet, reward again with another treat!
 If they start barking again, take that opportunity to practice another "Quiet."
-Pay attention to your treat timing to reward keeping their mouth closed after getting the first treat, don't wait too long before that second or third treat.
+Pay attention to your treat timing to reward keeping their mouth closed after getting the first treat; don't wait too long before that second or third treat.
 They'll lose interest in what you have and go back to barking at their trigger.

 5. With practice, your dog should respond more and more quickly to the verbal cue of "Quiet," and you'll no longer be relying on a hand lure to help them stop barking.
 This is when you can start waiting to reward with a treat to build the duration of the cue.

 6. When you say "Quiet," treat if they can keep their mouth closed for 3 seconds.
-Then increase the duration to 5 seconds before the treat happens.
+Then, increase the duration to 5 seconds before the treat happens.

 7. As they get better at responding quickly to the quiet cue and continue to stay quiet for some time after being asked, you can start fading out the use of food rewards.
 Make sure you still reward them with praise, petting, or some fun toy play when they stop barking when asked.
-(Want to learn more about how to stop using food treats?
-Read my post Be A Slot Machine: How to Fade Out Treats in Training.)

 I highly recommend building a strong foundation of the Quiet cue before trying to practice this around distractions.
 A wonderful way to train Quiet is to teach it in conjunction with the Speak cue.
 Watch this Zak George video to see how to train these behaviors together: